 Thank you for your consideration.

 Example: Lucy was referred to LADS in June 2021.
 She was seen for an initial appointment in July 2022.
 The final appointment took place in July 2023, and Lucy received her diagnostic outcome.

-The Leeds Autism Diagnostic Service (LADS) provides assessment and diagnosis of people of all intellectual ability who may have autism and live in Leeds.
-The care pathway is shown below.
-A follow up appointment is only offered to those who receive a diagnosis of Autism Spectrum Disorder.
+The Leeds Autism Diagnostic Service provides autism assessment for people of all intellectual ability, who may have autism and live in Leeds.

 The assessment is provided by a team of mental health and learning disability professionals with specialist knowledge of autism.